Part of the Conquering Cutting and Other Forms of Self-Injury Series

 Some cutters avoid showing emotion, using self-abuse to express their hurt or anger.
 They often can't explain why they cut, or may simply lack the words to express themselves.
 "They have no language for their own feelings," says psychotherapist Steven Levenkron.
 "Cutting is the replacement for the absent language."
 Still others say they feel "dead" and turn to self-injury in order to be reminded that they're still alive.
 For them, enduring self-inflicted pain may seem like the only way they can feel anything at all.

-Despite the way it may look, cutting is usually not a failed suicide attempt.
-Yet the progressive, addictive nature of the disorder can be life-threatening.
+Even though cutting is usually not a failed suicide attempt, the progressive, addictive nature of the disorder can be life-threatening.
 The more desperate cutters become, the higher their risk of accidental suicide.
 Dr. Wendy Lader and Karen Conterio, directors of the SAFE Alternatives program, say one of the major reasons people seek them out is that they're petrified they'll go too far and accidentally kill themselves.

 Journalist Marilee Strong, who interviewed more than 50 cutters for her book, A Bright Red Scream, says of self-injurers, "[They] are often bright, talented, creative achievers — perfectionists who push themselves beyond all human bounds, people-pleasers who cover their pain with a happy face."
 Often friends and family aren't aware that a loved one is cutting.
 It would seem the signs would be obvious, but cutters can be extremely creative at hiding their wounds.
 Here are some of the signs to look for in teens: